avaneev/prvhash/README.md

 How does it work?
-First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or uniformly-random sequences of bits.
-The current "expression" of system's overall internal entropy (which is almost uniformly-random with a few anomalies) - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a similar random value.
+First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
+The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a similar random value.
 Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
 The lower 32 bits of